Overview of SnapApp and Data Privacy

 SnapApp production applications and services are entirely hosted in an Amazon Web Services (AWS) environment, creating a shared responsibility security model with AWS.
 AWS operates, manages, and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the services operate.
 In turn, SnapApp assumes responsibility and management of the guest operating system (including updates and security patches), application software, and the configuration of the AWS-provided firewall support.

-The specifics regarding SnapApp’s approach to data privacy and security are documented in the SnapApp IT Security (currently v2.1) document, which can be downloaded here.
+The specifics regarding SnapApp’s approach to data privacy and security are documented in the SnapApp Security Systems and Procedures document, which is available upon request.

 Information regarding AWS’s approach to data privacy and protection can be found here.

-3. Commitment to Data Protection – Privacy Shield Certification
+4. Commitment to Data Protection – GDPR and Privacy Shield Certification

-As it relates to SnapApp’s obligations in supporting its customers who are subject to GDPR, where SnapApp is the processor of its customers’ personal data, our continued certification under the EU-US and the Swiss-US Privacy Shield framework is considered to allow our customers to fulfill their obligations regarding the transfer of personal data to recipients outside the European Union.
+SnapApp’s continued certification under the EU-US and the Swiss-US Privacy Shield framework is considered to allow our customers to fulfil their obligations regarding the transfer of personal data to recipients outside the European Union.
 SnapApp will enter into an appropriate Data Processing Addendum (DPA) as required under GDPR and can provide a standard form DPA or review a customer’s preferred form.